flowersun99/flowersun99/README.md

 🖐️Hi there!
-I'm Industrial Engineering Student who is interested in AI🚀 Currently, I am studying network programming and LLM😊
+AI Engineer who is interested in AI🚀 Currently, I am studying Multi-Task Learning and LLM😊

 I hope to improve the quality of life for many people with my codes🫡